JRGTH/mqtt_ups_sched/README.md

 solar_assistant/total/battery_temperature/state 28.1
 solar_assistant/total/bus_voltage/state 322.5
 ```
-##### In the above example, the SRNE inverter shows a total of 18 "topics/states", so to display all states with the `mqtt_ups_sched` command, the  below configuration can be used:
+##### In the above example, the SRNE inverter shows a total of 30 "topics/states", so to display all states with the `mqtt_ups_sched` command, the  below configuration can be used:
 ```shell
 BROKER_TOPIC_STATS="# -R -C 30"
 ```
-#####  Where the `#` wildcard is used to sub to all "topics/states", the `-R` will avoid printing stale messages and the `-C 18` will tell to exit after receiving the 'msg_count' messages/states.
+#####  Where the `#` wildcard is used to sub to all "topics/states", the `-R` will avoid printing stale messages and the `-C 30` will tell to exit after receiving the total topic/states count.

 ## Installation
  Just download the script and place it under `/usr/local/sbin` set proper permissions and execute it, then you can edit the configuration file after.